SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Related Works

 \subsection{Unsupervised Object Segmentation via GANs}

 Unsupervised segmentation using GANs is an important topic in research.
-Several works~\cite{chen2019unsupervised,bielski2019emergence,abdal2021labels4free,arandjelovic2019object} investigate the use of compositional generative models to obtain high quality segmentation masks.
-Copy-pasting GAN~\cite{arandjelovic2019object} performs unsupervised object discovery by extracting foreground objects and then copying and pasting them onto the different backgrounds.
+Several works~\cite{chen2019unsupervised,bielski2019emergence,abdal2021labels4free,arandjelovic2019object} investigate the use of compositional generative models to obtain high-quality segmentation masks.
+Copy-pasting GAN~\cite{arandjelovic2019object} performs unsupervised object discovery by extracting foreground objects and then copying and pasting them onto different backgrounds.
 Similarly, PerturbGAN~\cite{bielski2019emergence} generates a foreground mask along with a background and foreground image in an adversarial manner.
-Recently, Abdal et al. (2021)~\cite{abdal2021labels4free} propose a method to use an alpha network that includes two pretrained generators and a discriminator based on the StyleGAN to generate high quality masks.
+Recently, Abdal et al. (2021)~\cite{abdal2021labels4free} propose using an alpha network that includes two pre-trained generators and a discriminator on the StyleGAN to generate high-quality masks.
 These methods learn object segmentation without needing to use annotations.
 However, they are prone to degenerate solutions or other trivial cases.
-For example, the generator may not perform any segmentation, and the background looks realistic or the generator may segment foreground masks consisting of all-ones.
-To avoid such problems, special care needs to be taken while training the compositional generative models.
+For example, the generator may not perform any segmentation, and the background looks realistic, or the generator may segment foreground masks consisting of all-ones.
+To avoid such problems, special care must be taken while training the compositional generative models.
 Copy-pasting GAN uses anti-shortcut, border-zeroing, blur, and grounded fakes to prevent trivial solutions~\cite{arandjelovic2019object}.
 PerturbGAN avoids such solutions by randomly shifting object segments relative to the background~\cite{bielski2019emergence}.
-However, Abdal et al. (2021)~\cite{abdal2021labels4free} make several changes to the original StyleGAN and use truncation trick along with regularization to avoid degenerate solutions.
+However, Abdal et al. (2021)~\cite{abdal2021labels4free} make several changes to the original StyleGAN and use a truncation trick along with regularization to avoid degenerate solutions.
+While these methods achieve object segmentation of foreground objects~\cite{9616450}, the generated segmentation masks are often inferior in quality.
+Furthermore, due to such non-trivial procedures, training of GANs becomes very challenging and complex \cite{Yang1234}.